Abrahaminte Santhathikal Review: A Deft Suspense Thriller That Is A Compelling Watch!

 Overall View

 Abrahaminte Santhathikal is definitely in the lines of an investigation thriller, but it's quite different from the ones that the audiences are used to.
 Especially, the narrative pattern in the first half of the film might seem to be a bit off-track but, this helps to build the suspense and the foundation of the core plot that the film has to narrate.
-Moreover, the film is not just about the thrill elements as its delves deeply into the personal life of the main character, which has been narrated with the core storyline in an apt way.
+Moreover, the film is not just about the thrill elements as it delves deeply into the personal life of the main character, which has been narrated with the core storyline in an apt way.

-The film begins on the right not with an investigation which has been dealt with in a swift manner.
+The film begins on the right note with an investigation which has been dealt with in a swift manner.
 There is a drastic change in the film with the movie shifting its focus to family bond and emotional aspects.
-This change might not be digestble all.
-However, there is an excess of emotional elements in the first half with some clichéd elements, which leaves the audiences a bit confused on the way the film is heading towards.
+This change has been showcased in a convincing manner but might not be digestible to all.
+The slightly excessive emotional elements in the first half with some clichéd elements do leave the audiences a bit confused about the way the film is heading.
+Nevertheless, this approach has favoured the film's intent up to an extent as it keeps us guessing about what will happen next and thus, keep the audience's interest intact.

-Nevertheless, Abrahaminte Santhathikal's second half is the high point of the film with the last 30 minutes turning out to be the soul.
+However, Abrahaminte Santhathikal's second half is the high point of the film with the last 30 minutes turning out to be the lifeline and the major attraction of the movie.
+These portions feature the best sequences of any crime thrillers of the recent times.
 The film shifts gears and does take the audiences for a thriller of a ride, with unexpected twists and turns that lifts the film to a higher level.

 Verdict